CollinKessler/Module-1-Challenge/README.md

 It will also be used by me in the future to chuckle at my clumsy beginning efforts, while also providing a sense of pride in how far I've come.

-Below is the required screenshot of the page.
+Below is the required screenshot of the page, please do not let the amount of tabs open make you anxious.

 ![alt text](assets/images/Module-1-Screenshot.png)